dmgk/modules2tuple/README.md

     $ go mod vendor
     $ modules2tuple vendor/modules.txt

-By default, generated GH_TUPLE entries will place packages under `vendor`.
+By default, generated tuple entries will place packages under `vendor`.
 This can be changed by passing different prefix using -prefix option (e.g. `-prefix src`).

 #### Contributing

-modules2tuple knows about some GitHub mirrors and can automatically generate correct GH_TUPLE entries for them, but it always needs more.
+modules2tuple knows about some GitHub mirrors and can automatically generate correct GH_TUPLE entries for them, but it always can use more.
 Please open a pull request or create an issue if you find some package names that it cannot handle (it leaves them commented out).